1099 Basics & FAQs

 - What if I pay "rents" to a property manager?

-Form 1099-MISC and the Form 1099-NEC are tax information returns the IRS requires for reporting compensation to individuals or unincorporated businesses to whom you have issued $600 or more in rents or compensation (other than salaries, wages, tips or other employee compensation, which are reported on Form W-2).
-IRS also requires 1099s for payments of $10 or more in gross royalties.
-There are additional requirements and scenarios when a 1099 of other variants may be required.
+Form 1099-MISC and the Form 1099-NEC are information returns the IRS requires for reporting compensation to individuals or unincorporated businesses to whom you have issued $600 or more in rents or compensation (other than salaries, wages, tips or other employee compensation, which are reported on Form W-2).
+There are additional requirements and scenarios when other 1099 versions may be required.
 For more details, see IRS General Instructions for Certain Information Returns.

 Use Form 1099-NEC to report nonemployee compensation (NEC; e.g., "independent contractor" pay), which was previously noted in box 7 of Form 1099-MISC through 2019.
 In 2020, the IRS implemented a separate 1099 form since the NEC reporting deadline has a firm deadline of January 31, whereas other items reported on a 1099-MISC are not due to the IRS until the end of February or March (depending on submission method).

 Box assignments have also changed on Form 1099-MISC now that NEC is reported separately.

 When are the 1099-NEC and 1099-MISC forms due?

 Form 1099-NEC must be filed with the IRS by January 31.
 In addition, recipient copies must be postmarked by January 31.
 Note: If January 31 falls on a weekend, the deadline is the following first business day.